arxeiss/responsive-pagination/docs/index.md

 A Responsive pagination library can generate pagination like many others.
 But the main goal is to provide **responsive functionality** for hiding and showing some links according to breakpoints.<br>
 Responsivity is fully controlled by **CSS**, so can be used with Bootstrap or any other framework.<br>
 It also can be used with any CMS.
-There is an example with Wordpress.
-See [arxeiss.github.io/responsive-pagination](https://arxeiss.github.io/responsive-pagination/).
+There is an example with Wordpress, see TODO.

 <p align="center">
 <a href="https://github.com/arxeiss/responsive-pagination/blob/master/docs/responzive-pagination-screen.png?raw=true"><img src="https://github.com/arxeiss/responsive-pagination/blob/master/docs/responzive-pagination-screen.png?raw=true" alt="Responsive pagination screenshot" width="300"></a><br>